 ‘This book left me stunned.
-Breathtaking in its scope and generosity, Voice of the Fish is that rare work that defies easy categorization.
-At once a personal memoir and an examination of ancient worlds and marine life, Voice of the Fish also becomes a luminous and compassionate reckoning with borders and boundaries.
+Breathtaking in its scope and generosity . . . a luminous and compassionate reckoning with borders and boundaries.
 And all of this written in achingly beautiful prose that catches the light in even the darkest of moments.
-We are in the midst of a rare and transcendent talent, and how lucky we are that Lars Horn exists.’ – Maaza Mengiste, author of The Shadow King
+We are in the midst of a rare and transcendent talent, and how lucky we are that Lars Horn exists.’ – Maaza Mengiste, author of the Booker Prize-shortlisted The Shadow King

 ‘Ocean-deep and brimming with beauty, Voice of the Fish is a wondrous book, formed with the expansiveness and strong currents of a vast body of water.
 I didn’t want to leave until I’d seen every glowing image.‘ – Elissa Washuta, author of White Magic